Birth Trauma is real and healing is possible

 -

 Yes.
-A healthy baby doesn’t erase a traumatic experience.
+Being physically okay and having a healthy baby doesn’t erase a traumatic experience.
+Birth trauma is about how the experience felt- not just the medical outcome.
 You can be grateful your baby is okay and still carry fear, grief, or anger about what happened to you.
 Both truths can exist at once and honoring your experience is a powerful part of healing.

 -